JorensM/techandbusinesstips/_posts/how-to-measure-the-impact-of-your-product-updates.md

 ---
-title: "How to measure the impact of your product updates"
+title: "How to measure the impact of your product updates on users and sales"
 excerpt: "Measuring the impact that the updates to your product cause is an important part of managing a business.
 It helps you see and understand what works, what doesn't, and why."
 date: "2025-05-09T10:00:00"
 author:
   name: Jorens M
-membership: true
 ---

 *This post is affiliated with [gitnalytics.com](https://gitnalytics.com)*